Two engineers, hundreds of mismatched payloads, and one too many GitHub repos wired up by hand. So we built Dispatch.

 Third-party services rarely document their webhook payloads perfectly.
-Running Fastify with Zod validation, we'd get runtime schema failures because the actual payload shape didn't match what the docs described — with no way to see what we actually received.
+Running Fastify with Zod validation, we'd get runtime schema failures because the actual payload didn't match what the docs described — with no way to see what we actually received.

 Routing events to the right audience meant a separate webhook per destination — one for the dev channel, another for QA.
 Add an event type or swap a URL and you're updating each one individually.